daviemakz/risen-js/README.md

 #### Options

-`method [string]`: The method of the URI, case sensitive.
+`method [string]` - The method of the URI, case sensitive.
-`uri [string]`: The URI which this route will be mapped to.
+`uri [string]` - The URI which this route will be mapped to.
-`preMiddleware [array]`: Any middleware you want the request to pass through before running your handler.
+`preMiddleware [array]` - Any middleware you want the request to pass through before running your handler.
-`postMiddleware [array]`: Any middleware you want the request to pass through after running your handler.
+`postMiddleware [array]` - Any middleware you want the request to pass through after running your handler.
-`handler [function (req, res, { sendRequest, CommandBodyObject, ResponseBodyObject }) => { res.send(/* response to client */)}]`: This is where you link express with the framework.
+`handler [function (req, res, { sendRequest, CommandBodyObject, ResponseBodyObject }) => { res.send(/* response to client */)}]` - This is where you link express with the framework.
 It’s here where you receive a request from a client, you then send a request to your chosen service, receive a response from the service and send the data back to the client via `res.send()`.

 **The handler used in the above example:**